NIH staffer to retire after he was exposed as the blogger behind anti-Fauci, anti-mask stories

 Fauci serves on the White House coronavirus task force, though he has been largely sidelined in recent months as his critical assessment of efforts against covid-19 has conflicted with President Trump’s rosier description of progress against the disease.

-The NIAID spokeswoman said the agency would likely investigate whether the posts were written during hours that Crews was on duty at NIH and whether he used NIH computers or other equipment in the process, which is prohibited.
+The NIAID spokeswoman said the agency would probably investigate whether the posts were written during hours that Crews was on duty at NIH and whether he used NIH computers or other equipment in the process, which is prohibited.

-NIH has a lengthy policy for its employees on “outside activities" and another for the use of social media.
+NIH has a lengthy policy for its employees regarding “outside activities” and another for the use of social media.
 It adheres to federal ethics policies for executive branch agencies, which forbid “engaging in outside activities that conflict with employees’ official duties.”
-It was not immediately clear whether that would cover criticizing NIAID efforts on the RedState web site.
+It was not immediately clear whether that would cover criticizing NIAID efforts on the RedState website.

-NIH guidance on the use of private social media accounts by employees reminds them that “as a member of the NIH Community, you have a special responsibility to uphold the public trust.
+NIH guidance on the use of private social media accounts by employees reminds them that “as a member of NIH Community, you have a special responsibility to uphold the public trust.
 We earn public trust from our expertise and our conscious fair treatment for all.
 We have responsibilities that are different from those who work in other places.”

 Fauci was participating in an event and not available for comment, according to a person who answered his phone on Monday.